newscoop/newscoop-docs/cookbook/data_caching.rst

 In Newscoop we have two types of built in caching:

 * Templates cache - based on smarty templates cache for static results
-* Data cache - caching of mixed values with key on selected cach driver (Array, APC, Memcache, Memcached, Redis)
+* Data cache - caching of mixed values with key on selected cache driver (Array, APC, Memcache, Memcached, Redis)

-In this cookbook we will learn how to use data caching.
+In this Cookbook chapter we will learn how to use data caching.

-First we need to get cache service instance, it's easy because it's already as a service (under "newscoop.cache" name) in our container.
+First we need to get a cache service instance, which is easy because it's already a service (under "newscoop.cache" name) in our container.

 .. code-block:: php